DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 * 3e228e1 Initial commit
 ```

-The `gl` output shows us that a new squashed commit was created at `origin/main`.
-Our local copy of
-`main` is still where it was and our local copy of the `my-first-feature` branch still exists.
-Let's
-diff between `my-first-feature` and `origin/main` to confirm that everything is the same
+The `git gr` output shows us that a new squashed commit was created at `origin/main`.
+Our local copy of `main` is still where it was and our local copy of the `my-first-feature` branch still exists.
+Let's diff between `my-first-feature` and `origin/main` to confirm that everything is the same

 ```bash
 ~/src/git-workshop $ git diff origin/main